25 Best Amazon Camping Gear Must-Haves

 21. Solar Lamp

-Solar is just fun!
-As long as you have sun, this solar light is a sweet little Amazon camping accessory.
+As long as you have sun, this solar light is a neat little Amazon camping accessory.
+When we are tent camping, we hang ours inside — we love it.

 22. Wash Bin

-Most places don’t like us washing dishes in the camp bathrooms; so we have this UST Flexware sink.
+Most places don’t like you washing dishes in the camp bathrooms; so we have this UST Flexware Sink.

 We love it because it’s collapsible and lightweight.